AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ### How to request access

-Use [this form](https://www.adobe.com/go/embed-access) to submit your use case.
+Use [this form](https://www.adobe.com/go/embed-access) to contact Sales and submit your use case.
 Our team will review and follow up with you regarding your access request.

 ### Existing integrations